There’s only one rule for introverts when it comes to celebrating World Introvert Day: Do something that gives you energy and life.

 Text your best introvert friend, or go it alone (if you count pet snuggles as being alone).
 And get snacks, always snacks.
 Consider some of these movies/shows with introverted characters:

-- Amelie, the French film about a quirky, introverted woman who helps the people around her and finds love in her own way.
+- Amelie, the French film about a quirky, introverted woman who helps others and finds love in her own way.
 With a whimsical score and colorful production, it’s a brilliant portrayal of how quiet people can change the world.

 - The Way Way Back, an Indie film starring Steve Carell that celebrates how awkward and reserved teen Duncan reshapes his world after a shake-up — without changing himself to please others.